 Can it really be considered a security issue?

 An unclean business can result in increased staff absence, FACT.

 For smaller businesses (with only a few staff), it can be detrimental to the security of the business when staff numbers are reduced.

 OK, you may be thinking, this is a real stretch of the imagination to suggest it is a security risk, but bear with me.
-I have a valid angle to consider.
+With a wealth of experience in cleaning offices on a daily basis there is a valid angle to consider

 Real Life Case Study